 Generali, Europe’s third largest insurer, announced this month that it would stop insuring new coal projects but would continue to underwrite modernisation and retrofitting of existing plants.
 It said it would stop accepting coal companies as new clients and would stop insuring six existing clients’s coal activities if they failed to come up with a credible plan to transition to low-carbon activities.
 Group CEO Philippe Donnet has said: “Protecting the environment and adopting effective actions to tackle climate change are central issues for Assicurazioni Generali

-As stated in PZU reports, see Reinsuring Climate Chaos, Unfriend Coal, Sept 2018
+As stated in PZU reports, see Reinsuring Climate Chaos, Insure Our Future, Sept 2018

 Video is due to go live on 22 November, 2018.

 UNEP, The Emissions Gap Report, 2017

 Intergovernmental Panel on Climate Change, Global Warming of 1.5°C, Summary for Policymakers, October 2018, p.
 22